vikrant2805/SGX/readme.md

     IAS_CRT : Absolute path of certificate for IAS server

-<span style="color: red"> **The above test scripts are for standalone use of barbican.
-If barbican is configured with Keystone, the client scripts wont work.** </span>
+<span style="color: red">some **The above test scripts are for standalone use of barbican.
+If barbican is configured with Keystone, the client scripts wont work.** text</span>